xuanquocc/Dectect_deepfake/README.md

 Android API level <= 34

 ## Introduction
-This product help everyone can detect deepface when video call with someone.
-This is best solution for saving your infomation on the internet
+This product help everyone detect deepfake from a video call on android.
+Help user avoid being scammed.

 ## App Description
 This React Native application is designed to [describe the purpose of the app and its features briefly].
 It leverages React Native to build a cross-platform mobile application for [state the target platform, e.g., Android].